Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 It is mandatory to format the SD card in FAT32 and it is better to use the maximum sector size possible to speed up writing and avoid stalling.
 The access to the SD card is indeed the bottleneck in Recording mode.

+The device outputs 1x BMP images natively but the projects comes with a [bunch of tools to convert and upscale them and make videos from image series](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/tree/main/SD).

 # Advanced user manual

 Additionally, you can address other cool features by entering them in the [config.json](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/SD/config.json):